-330. Various Conventions are increasingly recognizing the role of cities both as drivers of environment degradation and as key players in addressing Convention objectives.
-Sustainable cities engagement is a promising first step that is directly contributing to the Multilateral Environmental Agreements for which GEF serves as financial mechanism-UNFCCC, CBD, UNCCD and Chemicals Conventions.

-331. The United Nations Framework Convention on Climate Change (UNFCCC) Decision 1/CP.
-16 recognized the need to engage subnational and local governments and numerous decisions identified a role for these subnational stakeholders and governments such as Decision 1/CP.11, Decision 1/CP.
-16, and Decision 2/CP.1773.
+- 330. Various Conventions are increasingly recognizing the role of cities both as drivers of environment degradation and as key players in addressing Convention objectives.
+Sustainable cities engagement is a promising first step that is directly contributing to the Multilateral Environmental Agreements for which GEF serves as financial mechanism-UNFCCC, CBD, UNCCD, and the Chemicals Conventions. - 331.
+UNFCCC Decision 1/CP.
+16 recognized the need to engage subnational and local governments and numerous decisions identified a role for these subnational stakeholders and governments, such as Decision 1/CP.11, Decision 1/CP.
+16, and Decision 2/CP.17.
 In Decision 1/CP.19 from 2013, Parties agreed to facilitate the exchange of experiences and best practices between cities and subnational authorities in identifying and implementing opportunities to mitigate GHG emission and adapt to the adverse impacts of climate change.
 Furthermore, the role of subnational governments to engage in the UNFCCC process is being discussed within the framework of the "Friends of the Cities," among interested parties and institutions.